IqyGod/API-_Timestamp_microservice/README.md

 This is the updated code for the Timestamp Microservice project.

+User story:

-A request to /api/whoami should return a JSON object with your IP address in the ipaddress key.
+1. A request to /api/whoami should return a JSON object with your IP address in the ipaddress key.

-A request to /api/whoami should return a JSON object with your preferred language in the language key.
+2. A request to /api/whoami should return a JSON object with your preferred language in the language key.

-A request to /api/whoami should return a JSON object with your software in the software key.
+3. A request to /api/whoami should return a JSON object with your software in the software key.